starkfan007/GSoc2021/README.md

 # GSoc2021
-This is the summit work repository for GSoC2021.
+This is the summit work repository for GSoC2021, including the code and patches.
+For more details, you can refer my [blog](https://starkfan007.github.io/Gsoc-summit-work/).

-## Background
+## Hardware
-Because image signal processing involves a large amount of data and strict real-time requirements, ISP usually adopts hardware implementation. making it difficult to customize the imaging algorithm for developers.
-Especially in certain scenarios, the default camera pipeline may not meet the imaging requirements, and we need to design better algorithms.
-So a software-based ISP would be useful for testing and experimentation.
+So far, only three cameras officially supported by the Raspberry Pi can use libcamera to get Bayer format.
+They are ov5647, imx219, and imx477.
+Maybe other CSI cameras can also do it, but I haven't tested.
+Therefore, in order to run this, you need a Raspberry Pi 3/4 and a matching camera.

 ## Install
 To fetch the sources, build and install:
 ```